annaumbert/Marathon/README.md

 Here you can find the code developed for the experiment, by Universitat Politecnica de Catalunya [UPC](https://www.upc.edu)

-There are three modules for organizing the code, the RSMF for the Radio Slice Management Function, the Sensor application, and the vnfd-ansible.
+There are four modules for organizing the code, the RSMF for the Radio Slice Management Function, the Sensor application, the gr-hydra code modified and the vnfd-ansible.
 Details are included inside.